 Richard obtained a Bachelor of Law degree from the University of Sheffield in 2004.
 He obtained his Master of Law degree from Loyola University New Orleans in 2011 while working at Innocence Project New Orleans.

-Huy graduated from Cornell University in 1997 and received an MFA in writing from the New School in 2000.
+Huy graduated from Cornell University in 1997 and received an Master of Fine Arts in writing from the New School in 2000.

-Cat Forrester is IPNO’s Communications Manager.
+Cat Forrester is IPNO’s communications manager.
 She interned at IPNO from 2013-2014 before joining the staff in January 2016.
-Prior to joining IPNO, Cat worked as a Client and Court Support Administrator at Orleans Public Defenders.
-She obtained her B.A. in Cultural Anthropology from Brown University and her M.A. in Sexuality Studies at San Francisco State University.
+Prior to joining IPNO, Cat worked as a client and court support administrator at Orleans Public Defenders.
+She obtained her Bachelor of Arts in cultural anthropology from Brown University and her Master of Arts in sexuality studies at San Francisco State University.

-Devon joined IPNO’s staff as an Investigator Fellow in January 2018.
-She obtained her B.A. in American Studies from Yale University, where she was Vice President of the Yale Undergraduate Prison Project.
+Devon joined IPNO’s staff as an investigator fellow in January 2018.
+She obtained her Bachelor of Arts in American studies from Yale University, where she was vice president of the Yale Undergraduate Prison Project.
 Prior to joining IPNO, she worked for one year at Nguyễn Tất Thành High School in Yên Bái, Vietnam, through a Fulbright grant.